The test ends as the chute deploys, but it does not inflate

 Updating decades-old technology

-NASA says the Supersonic Ringsail parachute is the largest supersonic parachute ever tested for landing on Mars.
+This time around, a new design is being tested: the Supersonic Ringsail parachute, which NASA says is the largest supersonic parachute ever tested for landing on Mars.

 Current technology for the task – decelerating from high speeds during re-entry into the atmosphere, to the final stages of landing on Mars – dates back to NASA’s Viking Program, which put two landers on the Martian surface in 1976.